savannahhlyles/ui-midterm/readme.md

-You must have flask installed to run this application
+You must have flask installed to run this application.

 Tun this code in the terminal with python server.py